Review: Longueville House Restaurant

 Longueville House Restaurant review – dinner

 Dinner for us began curled up on the sofa by the blazing fire in the lounge.
-Here we enjoyed a cocktail and pre-dinner canapés before being escorted into the Library Restaurant.
+We enjoyed a cocktail and pre-dinner canapés before being escorted into the Library Restaurant.

 Longueville House Restaurant review - the Valentine's Night canapes before dinner.